HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 An installer that fits 100 Vaillant boilers a year, is going to be able to offer you a better deal on Vaillant, than Worcester, simply because of them buying in bulk from their merchants.

-Being 45% owned by Bosch, and their combi boiler installations running into the thousands every year, they can offer ridiculously low prices.
+As an example, HEATABLE are one of the biggest installer in the UK.
+Their combi boiler installations running into the thousands every year, so they can offer ridiculously low prices.
 But, they’re also able to offer 10 years warranty on most Worcester combi boilers, which is a step up from what most boiler fitters can offer.
 You can check prices here.

 If your unsure whether your installer is choosing to fit a leading brand, jump over to our page covering the best combi boiler brands.